V-1 flying bomb: Interceptors

 The Defence Committee expressed some doubt as to the ability of the Royal Observer Corps to adequately deal with the new threat, but the ROC's Commandant Air Commodore Finlay Crerar assured the committee that the ROC could again rise to the occasion and prove its alertness and flexibility.
-He oversaw plans for handling the new threat, codenamed by the RAF and ROC as "Operation Totter".
+He oversaw plans for handling the new threat, codenamed by the RAF and ROC as "Operation Totter", which included a proposal whereby ROC posts would fire Snowflake illuminating rocket flares in order to alert RAF fighters to the presence of a V-1.

 Observers at the coast post of Dymchurch identified the very first of these weapons and within seconds of their report the anti-aircraft defences were in action.
 This new weapon gave the ROC much additional work both at posts and operations rooms.
 Eventually RAF controllers actually took their radio equipment to the two closest ROC operations rooms at Horsham and Maidstone, and vectored fighters direct from the ROC's plotting tables.
 The critics who had said that the Corps would be unable to handle the fast-flying jet aircraft were answered when these aircraft on their first operation were actually controlled entirely by using ROC information both on the coast and at inland.

 The average speed of V-1s was 550 km/h and their average altitude was 1000 m to 1200 m.
 Fighter aircraft required excellent low altitude performance to intercept them and enough firepower to ensure that they were destroyed in the air (ideally, also from a sufficient distance, to avoid being damaged by the strong blast) rather than the V-1 crashing to earth and detonating.
 Most aircraft were too slow to catch a V-1 unless they had a height advantage, allowing them to gain speed by diving on their target.

 When V-1 attacks began in mid-June 1944, the only aircraft with the low-altitude speed to be effective against it was the Hawker Tempest.
 Fewer than 30 Tempests were available.
 They were assigned to No. 150 Wing RAF.
 Early attempts to intercept and destroy V-1s often failed, but improved techniques soon emerged.
 These included using the airflow over an interceptor's wing to raise one wing of the V-1, by sliding the wingtip to within 6 in of the lower surface of the V-1's wing.
 If properly executed, this manoeuvre would tip the V-1's wing up, over-riding the gyro and sending the V-1 into an out-of-control dive.
 At least sixteen V-1s were destroyed this way (the first by a P-51 piloted by Major R. E. Turner of 356th Fighter Squadron on 18 June).